Testing for Accessibility

 Automated testing

-Automated website evaluation tools can identify 30% to 40% of accessibility issues on a site.
 If you are a web developer, use a code linter to automatically flag programming errors, bugs, stylistic errors, and other coding defects during development.
 Free accessibility linters are available for a wide variety of code editors and programming languages.

 Manual testing

 The remaining 60% of issues can only be found by conducting manual keyboard and screen reader tests and applying human judgment.
-Some issues that must be checked manually include:

 - All content and functionality is accessible using only the keyboard

-- All links, buttons, controls, and non-presentational images include accessible text (e.g., alt text and link text)
+- All links, buttons, controls, and non-presentational images include accessible text (e.g., alt text and meaningful link text)

 - Focus order matches the visual order